LorenzoPerticone/StV/README.md

 It can work with multiple browsers and multiple videos being open at the same time.

+Currently it is only available in italian, but a new version is being written, with support for english too.

 HowToUse:
 Open your favourite browser (supported browsers include Firefox and Chromium/Chrome), find the video you want to stream and play it.
 (Muting the embedded player is a good idea, because the video still has to load from that page!)
 Once it has started playing, run this program (from the command line or using the graphical user interface).